-Once you’ve got your primary web service defined in your App Platform app, you can go to the Components tab of the UI and add more web services and workers as needed.
+Once you’ve got your primary web service defined in your App Platform app, you can go to the Settings tab of the UI and add more web services and workers as needed.

 By default App Platform expects that all web services will listen on port 8080 (

 0.0.0.0:8080), just like Nanobox.
 But this can be overridden by changing the HTTP Port setting for your service.

 During app creation or when adding/editing a component you can change the environment variables available to your app components.
 Ensure all environment variables that your Nanobox-hosted application relies on are defined in your App Platform app.

 App Platform also supports many auto-generated and bindable environment variables that can be used to replace Nanobox auto-generated environment variables.

 Most application’s logs are piped to either stdout or stderr.
 Like Nanobox, App Platform automatically streams stdout/stderr to your app’s unified log stream.